Sri Lanka’s overlooked coastline

-When it comes to pristine beaches that ideal for a blissful hammock-lounging beach stays, the beaches on the west coast can teach the south coast beach a thing or two.
-Pretty much every beach on the western province and hamlets fronts tropical turquoise waters and gold-coloured sandy beaches, and in between are hundreds of other beaches that frequented by only fishermen.
+When it comes to pristine beaches that are ideal for blissful hammock-lounging beach stays, the beaches on the west coast can teach the south coast beach a thing or two.
+Pretty much every beach on the western province and hamlets fronts tropical turquoise waters and gold-coloured sandy beaches, and in between are hundreds of other beaches that are frequented by only fishermen.

 The west coast beaches of Sri Lanka can be very crowded especially from November to April, making you lay on the beach elbow-to-elbow with strangers.
-If you think the west coast beaches are too crowded for you, head 140km south coast beach – it is not in the radar of most travellers and has a fraction of travellers of west coast beaches.
+If you think the west coast beaches are too crowded for you, head to 140km south coast beach – it is not on the radar of most travellers and has a fraction of travellers of west coast beaches.
 The dark green coconut leaves and mangrove forests –interspersed with slips of golden sand, and a smatter of wildlife experience and old ruins — has a go-slow vibe that will seep under your skin.

-The tranquil beaches on the south have an ideal combination of a dreamy Indian ocean vibe, comfortable accommodation as well as tranquillity.
+The tranquil beaches in the south have an ideal combination of a dreamy Indian ocean vibe, comfortable accommodation as well as tranquillity.
 It also offers many interesting activities such as snorkelling, diving, surfing, boating, and many other saltwater activities and all fit for a one day trip from Colombo.

-The history of Kirinda goes back in time for more than 2000 years, once it had been the ruling capital of southern Sri Lanka and had been a wealthy town with a harbour.
+The history of Kirinda goes back in time for more than 2000 years, it had been the ruling capital of southern Sri Lanka and had been a wealthy town with a harbour.
 Kirinda is the birthplace of one of the mightiest Kings of Sri Lanka, King Dutugemunu, who rescued the country from the grip of South Indian invaders way back in 2nd century BC.
 A part of the mighty kingdom had been unearthed by archaeologists in the recent past, while some areas are still under exploration.
 Kirinda is not only an important archaeological site but it also shows you the way to a tranquil beach stay.

-Kirinda lies in the lap of one of Sri Lanka’s slowly decomposing ruined cities in southern Sri Lanka, with temples, stupas and many ancient constructions, the surrounding temples believed to be resided by many thousands Buddhist monks and some of them are still sheltering a large number of monks.
+Kirinda lies in the lap of one of Sri Lanka’s slowly decomposing ruined cities in southern Sri Lanka, with temples, stupas and many ancient constructions, the surrounding temples are believed to be resided by many thousands of Buddhist monks and some of them are still sheltering a large number of monks.

-Sri Lanka’s best spot for wildlife tours, Yala national park is just a few minutes away from Kirinda beach and look no further for an unforgettable wildlife experience along with your beach holiday.
+Sri Lanka’s best spot for wildlife tours, Yala national park is just a few minutes away from Kirinda beach look no further for an unforgettable wildlife experience along with your beach holiday.
 Yala national park safari is a Sri Lanka one day trip for most travellers on the south coast.